-Norpsilocin is a recently discovered derivative of psilocybin.
+Norpsilocin is a derivative of psilocybin discovered in 2017.
 Scientists at the Hans-Knöll Institute in Jena, Germany, isolated it from the psychedelic mushroom (aka magic mushroom) Psilocybe cubensis.1 The research team, which included Dr. Dirk Hoffmeister, defined the structure of norpsilocin using 1D and 2D NMR spectroscopy.

 The researchers also developed a new extraction method that prevents dephosphorylation of the mushroom chemicals so the true metabolic profile of Psilocybe can be determined.
 From this, they call norpsilocin a “natural product” of the Psilocybe mushroom and go on to say,